hnky/blog/teams-ndi-obs.md

 ![Teams Setting](images/ndi/obs-add-source-2.png)

 ### Configuring the NDI Source
-A feature in Teams is that the video adjust to the bandwidth available.
+A feature in Teams is that the video adjusts to the bandwidth available.
 This means in OBS that the resolution of the NDI source can change during a broadcast.
 Also the resolution of the video scales down if a screen is sharing.
 This results in the unwanted behavior that the source is getting bigger and smaller all the time.
 To avoid this you want to lock the size of the source and let the video scale to the inner bounds of the source.

 - Right click on the source